rotki/rotki/docs/usage_guide.rst

 When you input the address of the token rotki will try to fetch its name, symbol and decimals and use them if they are available.

-There is also some other fields that are completely optional and expand if you press the (7) Optional Fields section.
+There are also some other fields that are completely optional and expand if you press the (7) Optional Fields section.

 .. image:: images/rotki_add_edit_token_optionals.png
    :alt: Optional information when adding a custom token